bazel-contrib/SIG-rules-authors/go-tutorial.md

 #### Note about binaries and build

 We wanted to include a side note about "bazel build".
-You may wonder where the heck is the binary put?
+You may wonder where the heck is the binary put.
 Bazel creates various folders and symlinks in the project directory.
 Within our example, we have:

 - bazel-bazel-gazelle